Memoirs of Timila Yami Thapa

 The Memorable Day – My Father’s Visit to IIT-Kanpur

 The most memorable days were when my father visited me in the year 1975 at IIT-Kanpur, after I had repeated relapse of Typhoid.
 I took him to one of the lecture-halls "L-7”.
 Inside the classroom, he told me "Why do you attend classes?
 I never went to any classroom to study, and I authored more than twenty popular books.
 You are supposed to do self-learning and not depend on any teacher."
 He never appreciated my engineering program.
 He felt sad that I didn't take up the journalism course.
 I was not fully aware then that my father was well known for his passion for self-learning, his reputation as a renowned scholar and a popular writer.
 I was not of the age then to understand this dimension of my father when my mind was so focused with highly technically intensive knowledge program of IITK.
-He asked me if I could call the students and faculty members so that he could deliver a lecture in that big lecture-hall and worried if the audience with different background would appreciate my father's lecture.
+He asked me if I could call the students and faculty members so that he could deliver a lecture in that big lecture-hall.
+I worried if the audience with different background would appreciate my father's lecture and I didn't inform any one.
 I was unaware of the procedures of such lecture-events of different sector specially from political background of my father.
 I wish that I had communicated this to my batchmates who would have provided the right advice on arranging this guest lecture.
 Had I been able to manage this arrangement, my father would have surely delivered a five hours long lecture on the importance of self-studies, social transformation, political transformation, and Buddhism to shake-up the top technical brains of IIT-Kanpur.

 My Greatest Sorrow